deuill/go-php/README.md

 It is possible to [attach Go method receivers][NewReceiver] as PHP classes, with full support for calling expored methods, as well as getting and setting embedded fields (for `struct`-type method receivers).

+## Roadmap

+Currently, the package lacks in several respects:

+  * ZTS/multi-threading support.
+This basically means using Go-PHP in Goroutines is severely limited.
+  * Documentation and examples, both package-level and external.
+  * Performance.
+There's no reason to believe Go-PHP suffers from any serious performance issues in particular, but adding benchmarks, especially compared against vanilla PHP, might help.
+  * Your feature request here?

+These items will be tackled in order of significance (which may not be the order shown above).

 ### Caveats

 Be aware that, by default, PHP is **not** designed to be used in multithreaded environments (which severely restricts the use of these bindings with Goroutines) if not built with [ZTS support](https://secure.php.net/manual/en/pthreads.requirements.php).
-However, ZTS support has been removed from PHP 7, and as such is unsupported by this package (even for PHP 5 targets).
+However, ZTS support has seen major refactoring between PHP 5 and PHP 7, and as such is currently unsupported by this package.

 Currently, it is recommended to either sync use of seperate Contexts between Goroutines, or share a single Context among all running Goroutines.